 Independent Study Project Oral Presentations

-These are examples of the kind of independent study project and final oral presentation you'll do as an Intermediate or Advanced student at SEASSI or UC-Berkeley.
+These are examples of the kind of independent study project and final oral presentation you'll do as an Intermediate or Advanced student at UC-Berkeley or UCLA.
 These are all exemplary presentations, too, so you can get an idea what to shoot for!
-Pay attention, your independent study project counts for 30% of your total grade for the course.
+Pay attention, your independent study project counts for 20% of your total grade for the course.

 Advanced Student Presentation on Kampuchea Krom